Barwon Heads

 What is the weighted average housing cost based on tenure mix in the suburb of Barwon Heads?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,080.
+Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,080.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,184/month, and renters paying $1,948/month.

 How affordable is housing in the suburb of Barwon Heads relative to local incomes?